 Bottom line: From a purely monetary perspective, an online trademark service costs more than doing it yourself.
 That additional monetary expenditure would certainly be worthwhile if it either (1) decreased your other costs (time and effort) or (2) reduced your risk.
 Sadly, it does neither.
 As such, your monetary cost is higher but you gain no extra benefit.
 So, is an online trademark service a good value?
 Not in my opinion.

-Option #3 – Work with a Trademark Attorney
+Option #3 – How Much is a Trademark if You Work with a Trademark Attorney?

 Also, unlike Option #1 and Option #2, a trademark attorney will consult with you, ask you the right questions, listen to your specific goals and needs, provide you with valuable advice, and comply with all USPTO requirements and deadlines.
 All of these things greatly reduce the risk of your trademark being refused registration by the USPTO or opposed by a third-party, not to mention waking up one morning to find a cease and desist notice in your mailbox.